This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 SetBadgeCountOptions

-An object of options configuring behavior applied in Web environment.
+An object of options configuring behavior applied.

 Sets the badge of the app's icon to the specified number.
 Setting it to 0 clears the badge.
 On iOS, this method requires that you have requested the user's permission for allowBadge via requestPermissionsAsync, otherwise it will automatically return false.